Improved upper limits on the 21-cm signal power spectrum at $z=17.0$ and $z=20.3$ from an optimal field observed with NenuFAR: Power spectrum estimation

 \subsection{Residual power spectra}

 Before constructing image cubes and power spectra, we perform an additional flagging step based on the standard deviation of the residual visibilities per time segment, which is discussed in Appendix~\ref{sec:std_residuals}.
 We then compute the cylindrical power spectra from the Stokes~\textit{I} visibilities at the different data levels L2, L3 and L4.
 The thermal noise power spectrum is estimated from the time-differenced Stokes~\textit{V} visibilities.
 Fig.~\ref{fig:ps_stages} shows the power spectra at different data levels for both spectral windows, and illustrates the $k_{\perp},k_{\parallel}$ modes at which the power is subtracted by computing the ratio of the power spectra from the combined data cube at successive data levels.
 The black dashed lines indicate the full-sky horizon limit of the foreground wedge \citep{munshi2025beyond} for the four nights.
 The white lines indicate the source wedge of Cas A, the region where the peak power of Cas A is expected to dominate \citep{munshi2025beyond}.
 The vertical dotted line indicates the $40\lambda$ baseline cut.
 Only $k_{\perp}$ modes below this threshold are used to set power spectrum upper limits, as they are unaffected by signal suppression during calibration.
-For both spectral windows, we find that off-axis A-team and 3C source subtraction (L2/L3) removes over two orders of magnitude of power, particularly in the $k_{\perp},k_{\parallel}$ modes occupied by Cas A. The target field subtraction (L3/L4), as expected, removes power at the lowest $k_{\parallel}$ modes corresponding to the region near the phase centre.
+For both spectral windows, we find that off-axis A-team and 3C source subtraction (L2/L3) removes over two orders of magnitude of power, particularly in the $k_{\perp},k_{\parallel}$ modes occupied by Cas A. We note that the slight increase in power in the EoR window between L2 and L3 data for Z17 is caused by time steps near the start and end of observations for each night, with higher RFI contamination (Fig. \ref{fig:std_residuals}).
+These time steps are eventually flagged in the next two sections (Sections \ref{sec:rfi_uv} and \ref{sec:optimal_elevation}).
+The target field subtraction (L3/L4), as expected, removes power at the lowest $k_{\parallel}$ modes corresponding to the region near the phase centre.
 After sky model subtraction, the L4 data is still more than four orders of magnitude beyond the thermal noise power at the lowest $k_{\parallel}$ modes due to confusion-limited foreground sources.
 The high power at the lowest $k_{\perp},k_{\parallel}$ modes is possibly caused by diffuse Galactic foreground emission.
 At high $k_{\parallel}$, the residual power approaches the thermal noise power for both spectral windows.
 However, the excess power above the thermal noise is significantly higher for Z17, possibly because of higher RFI contamination.
 For Z20, we find a region of high residual power at low $k_{\perp}$ and high $k_{\parallel}$ modes.
 Z17 also exhibits high residual power at the lowest $k_{\perp}$ modes across the entire $k_{\parallel}$ range.